 Quick Takes: First impressions of three restaurants at the MGM National Harbor.

-Dish of the Month: The best pile of port in Washington right now.
+Dish of the Month: The best pile of pork in Washington right now.

 The Other F-Word: Why do chefs hate it when their food is called “fusion”?